Ratimon/redprint-wizard/src/routes/blog/_assets/posts/2-introduce-wizard.md

 After EIP 4844 has been launched, the tx cost on L2 becomes very cheap, as the Ethereum roll-up-centric roadmap has become more mature.
-In particilar, rollups will scale, and transactions by end users will not directly happen on L1, but L2, then be rolled up and settled on L1.
+In particular, rollups will scale, and transactions by end users will not directly happen on L1, but L2, then be rolled up and settled on L1.

 To align with the roll-up-centric roadmap vision, Optimism has released the concept of Superchain where a variations of L2  will be built with the same technoly stack : OPStack to shared the interoperability and standardization.

-However, building roll-up, the app chain or even L3 on top of Optimism requires more better resourceful knowledge bases.
+However, building roll-up, the app chain or even L3 on top of **Optimism** requires more better resourceful knowledge bases.
 This can be very challenging, especially for novices, because the technology is still early and the development practice is quite new.
 It is still difficult to communicate what potential features can be possibly built, and  exactly which sets of smart contracts required to choose and be composed together to archive such features.

 To realize visions of both Ethereum and Optimism, we are thrilled to release [`Redprint Wizard`](https://redprint.ninja/).
-It is a code generator/ interactive developer playground to  develope a part of L2/rollup out of components from OPStack Contracts.
+It is a code generator/ interactive developer playground to develop a part of L2/rollup out of components from OPStack Contracts.
 Select the desired smart contract layer that you want (currently support for Governor and SafeMultisig contracts for Governance layer),

 It can be seen below that there are several options to choose in own desired layers.
 In our example, it is step 1 of the **governance** Layer and the [`Governor-style contract`](https://docs.openzeppelin.com/contracts/5.x/api/governance) is picked over the [`Safe's Multi-sig`](https://github.com/safe-global/safe-smart-account).